chiappo98/fast_detector_Response/README.md

 ## Launching a production

-Once logged on neutrino-01 (same procedure applied in [Fast_resp installation](#fast_resp-installation)) you can launch the detector response through the bash script with the following command
+Once logged on neutrino-01 (same procedure applied in [Fast Response installation](#fast-response-installation)) you can launch the detector response through the bash script with the following command
 ```
 bash launch_splitted_response.sh -c <RESPONSE_CONFIG>
 ```